quchen/articles/hindley-milner/README.md

 >>> :: [Integer] -> Either () Integer
 ```

-It can be used in four different forms:
+It can be used in multiple different forms:

 - The source is written in literate programming style, so you can almost read it
   from top to bottom, minus some few references to later topics.

+- *Loads* of doctests (runnable and verified code examples) are included

 - The code is runnable in GHCi, all definitions are exposed.